ryandeussing/jimhopper/_mindfulness-and-meditation/kindness-compassion-and-love.md

 ## Lovingkindness

-'Lovingkindness' is an English translation of the word *metta*&nbsp;from Pali, a language used to record the early teachings of Buddhism.
+'Lovingkindness' is an English translation of the word *metta* from Pali, a language used to record the early teachings of Buddhism.
 The word has two root meanings, 'gentle' and 'friend.'
 The foundation of lovingkindness is being a gentle friend to yourself, no matter what kind of experience you happen to be having in the moment.

 Lovingkindness refers to an unconditional and open love, with the wish and motivation for another person (or oneself) to be happy.